 The basic bump and run golf shot is a chip golf shot in which the golf ball is supposed to come up briefly at the beginning of the green and let the rest roll to the hole.
 I like to use a pitching club (P-iron) or, depending on the position, an 8 or 7 iron.
 But practice such strokes beforehand so that you can learn to estimate the roll length.

-Short pitch golf shot
+Short pitch golf shot to break 100 golf

 If you miss the green, you need a good one-chip short game.
 These are difficult and become more difficult when you put too much pressure on yourself to hit the golf ball and then maybe have to play over a bunker.
 Your only focus should be to get the golf ball only on the green.
 No matter where it ends up at the beginning.
 Also, avoid obstacles here and maybe try not to attack the flag directly.